cardano-scaling/alba/docs/intro.md

       - *Timeliness*: The prover may want to generate a proof as soon as possible without waiting to collect all elements in the dataset.
 Even with $n < n_p$ (and $n > n_f$), there is a chance of successfully generating a proof.
   - ALBA achieves efficiency by leveraging the gap between the provable lower bound ($n_f$) and the actual set size ($|S_p|$).
 This gap enables compact proofs and rapid verification without compromising security.
 The larger the ratio $n_p / n_f$, the smaller the proof and the faster its generation.
 - **Historical context**
-    - The concept builds on classic approaches in proof systems, where similar challenges in communication complexity were addressed by using probabilistic techniques or interactive protocols.
+    - The concept builds on classic approaches in proof systems, where similar challenges in communication complexity were addressed by using probabilistic techniques and interactive protocols.
     - Previous methods were largely theoretical and less efficient for practical, large-scale applications.
 - **Design goals**
   - *Efficiency*: Ensure fast proof generation and verification with minimal computational and communication overhead.